Automated Progressive Red Teaming: Experiments

+\paragraph{Evaluation Dataset} To rigorously evaluate the performance of our proposed APRT, we employed \emph{AdvBench Harmful Behaviors} \cite{zou2023universal} dataset in our experiments.
+This dataset comprises 520 prompts designed to elicit harmful behaviors of the Target LLM.
+Each prompt within the dataset has been meticulously crafted to encompass a broad spectrum of harmful inputs, ensuring an extensive and thorough evaluation of the models' responses to potentially harmful scenarios.

-\paragraph{Reward Models} For the safety reward model, we used the Llama-2-7b-hf \cite{touvron2023llama} to initialize $\mathcal{R}_{\rm{s}}$, then trained it with DeepSpeed-Chat \cite{yao2023dschat} framework directly on the open-source Anthropic Harmless trainset \cite{bai2022training}.
-However, in our preliminary experiments, we discovered that the reward score of $\mathcal{M}^{i}_{\rm{target}}$ was not credible due to a large amount of noisy data in the training set.
-To address this issue, we manually re-annotated a part of training data in Anthropic Harmless.
-For the helpfulness reward model, we directly adopted UltraLM-13B\cite{cui2023ultrafeedback} as our $\mathcal{R}_{\rm{h}}$ due to its relatively stable performance compared to other open-source models of the same period.
+\paragraph{Reward LLMs} We selected Llama-Guard-3-8B \cite{dubey2024llama3herdmodels} as our safety Reward LLM $\mathcal{R}_{\rm{s}}$ due to its robust capability to accurately identify and discriminate the malicious responses to the adversarial prompts.
+For the helpfulness reward LLM, we directly adopted UltraLM-13B \cite{cui2023ultrafeedback} as our $\mathcal{R}_{\rm{h}}$ due to its relatively stable performance compared to other open-source models of the same period.